eswotinsky/galactic-calculator/README.md

 ### Support and Contact Details
 If you encounter any bugs or would like to make suggestions regarding this project, please feel free to open an issue within the repository.

-**Known issues:**
-* Webpage may not display properly if an invalid input is submitted, e.g. an empty birthdate.

 ### License